zihzhan/microsoft-graph-docs/concepts/sdks/tasks/send-httpclient-task.md

 # Send custom HTTP request

-The **GraphClientFactory** provides an **HttpClient** object preconfigured with default middleware and therefore supports sending HTTP requests and receiving HTTP responses from a resource identified by a URI.
-We can use this when the functionality that you want to use isn't a part of the client library.
+Sometimes, the functionality that you want to use isn't a part of the client library.
 In this case, you can still use the client library to make your life easier.

 Here's an example of using the client library to set or get **MailboxSettings**.
 Please note you can use the example below to get other Microsoft Graph resources other than the MailboxSettings.

 # [C#](#tab/CS)
+The **GraphClientFactory** provides an **HttpClient** object preconfigured with default middleware and therefore supports sending HTTP requests and receiving HTTP responses from a resource identified by a URI.

 ```csharp
 public class CustomHttpRequest